Frequently Asked Questions

 • The wine must retail under $25.
 If the wine’s normal retail price is under $25 in either New World North Island or New World South Island then the wine is eligible for entry.
 If the wine isn’t stocked in New World the normal recommended retail price (NOT promotional price) must be under $25.

-o Wines from overseas must have the minimum volume requirement in New Zealand at the time of judging
+o Wines from overseas must have the minimum volume requirement landed and available in New Zealand by Friday 3 September.

-• The wine can be supplied to Foodstuffs DC in outers of 6 bottles if selected for the Top 50
+• The wine must be supplied to Foodstuffs DC in outers of 6 bottles if selected for the Top 50.

 When do I send samples and how many bottles do you need?

-• For wine packaged in 750ml or 375ml bottles, two sample bottles are required for judging
+• For wine packaged in 750ml or 375ml bottles, four sample bottles are required for judging.

-• For wine packaged in cans or bottles less than 375ml, 6 samples are required for judging
+• For wine packaged in cans or bottles less than 375ml, 12 samples are required for judging.

-For more detail around non-vintage wines, lot numbers, packaging formats, temporary labels, second bottling and closures, please refer to points 30-42 in the conditions of entry.
+For more detail around non-vintage wines, lot numbers, packaging formats, temporary labels, second bottling and closures, please refer to points 30-42 in the T&C.